danielnemenyi/latoupiefolle/_notes/about.md

 Philosophy](https://www.radicalphilosophy.com)* editorial collective,
 a visiting researcher at King's College London Department of Digital Humanities, and an [independent web developer](https://danielnemenyi.net/).
-He built this website.
+He is a research assistant on this project and developed the website.

 **Contact:** latoupiefolle.org@gmail.com